 Herniated discs are often blamed for enacting sciatica or causing a pinched nerve condition, but these instances are indeed rare and are usually just another form of back pain scapegoat.

 It took me far too long to realize that the doctors had it all wrong.
 Luckily for me, Dr. John Sarno taught me the truth about disc conditions and most chronic back pain, in general.
-I used this knowledge to cure my pain, but the benefits did not last forever.
-Eventually time and age brought some the agony back, as well as the discovery of 10 more herniations.
+I used this knowledge to cure my pain.
+The experience was one of the most important of my entire life and a major step forward in my vocation evolution.

 It is important to realize that most typical herniations should not be sources of lasting symptoms.
 I know of my herniations, few hold the potential to be symptom generators.
 Learn the difference between what is considered a normal bulging disc and what is considered problematic.
 Once you do, then you have to work on overcoming the negative psychology of a herniated disc diagnosis to the best of your ability.